Luiyi-Hurtado/Building-a-CI_CD-Pipeline/README.md

 ## Instructions

-Architectural Diagram (Shows how key parts of the system work)>

 ### Project running on Azure App Service

 * Deploy your web application to Azure App Service using Azure CLI, Azure DevOps, or any other deployment method of your choice.\